harshag24/SpotiBot/README.md

 # SpotiBot
-A voice controlled bot-type app to control Spotify
+A voice controlled bot-type app (Without any AI) to control Spotify